 It's not just about display capabilities; it's also a standout when it comes to streaming content.
 The included Android TV 11 QS02 dongle supports Google Cast and Apple AirPlay, making it fully capable of casting, and it offers Wi-Fi 6 and Bluetooth 5.0 support.
 It's a great choice for gamers, with two HDMI 2.0b ports that can handle 4k @ 60Hz, 1440p @ 120Hz, and 1080p @ 240Hz signals.
 The third HDMI port, concealed behind the top cover, is intended for use with the dongle but can also accommodate any HDMI device.
 All in all, this is the most adaptable 4k pixel-shifting projector we've evaluated.

 Are you looking for the best 4k home theater projector?
 Consider instead the Epson Home Cinema 3800.
-This model is single-minded: it's light on features, instead focusing on delivering the best possible image quality.
+This model is single-minded, as it focuses on delivering the best possible image quality.
 It's incredibly bright, enough to be used in well-lit rooms.
 However, it truly excels in darker rooms due to its great contrast ratio.
 The Epson's out-of-the-box accuracy is excellent, and for purists, the extensive calibration features allow you to improve the unit's accuracy further.
 However, while its color gamut is decent overall, it isn't good enough to provide a truly immersive HDR experience.
 If HDR is what you're after, you might instead prefer the more colorful Epson Home Cinema 5050UB, although it's not worth the price bump over the 3800 for most people.

 When it comes to ports, this model has two HDMI ports capable of accepting 4k @ 60Hz or 1080p @ 240Hz signals, which is a great gaming feature at this price.
 It lacks any smart OS or wireless features, so connecting an external streaming dongle is necessary if you want any streaming features.
 Thankfully, the unit has a USB service port that you can also use to power the dongle, removing the need for an external power source.
 Overall, this model does offer a ton of performance for the price and is a good budget pick for some home theater enthusiasts or gamers, but it's not for color purists.